 2) We'll Add it Once We Need It #

 Back to the point, putting off accessibility doesn't work since it needs to be a priority early on.
 Many parts of every site will need to be redone if accessible markup and styling get added late.
 At that point, someone will then say "we can't change these components now, so we'll have to skip this."
 If someone complains about accessibility when the site's live, it's the same response.
-"It would change too much of the design, so we can't do anything."
+"It would change too much, so we can't do anything."

 This is why it's important to get accessibility buy-in early on.
-The later it gets made a priority, the harder it is to work it on without disrupting what you built.
+The later it gets made a priority, the harder it is to not disrupt what you built.

 3) They Can Contact Customer Service With Issues #